apaezp/Product-Card-JS-1/README.md

-Product card done using Flexbox and JS. https://apaezp.github.io/Product-Card-JS-1/
+Product card done using Flexbox and manipulating the DOM with JS. https://apaezp.github.io/Product-Card-JS-1/